25 May 2023

 Core strengths: Pragmatic, attractive, action-oriented, and bright, Threes charm people around them while climbing to the top.

-Core weaknesses: Instead of following their authentic needs, Threes feelinternal pressure to conform to social expectations.
-Therefore they may feel empty despite all the success they achieve.
+Core weaknesses: Instead of following their authentic needs, Threes feel internal pressure to conform to social expectations.
+Therefore, they may feel empty despite all the success they achieve.

 Core desires: Threes want to feel worthy, but they think they should deserve love through success.